About PEA Pod

 Salt and sugar are in a different category.
 Adding extra salt and sugar out of their natural context is not essential to our diet.
 We believe it is important, however, that people should be free to eat food with flavors they enjoy.
 We will not change the world around the idea of plant-based nutrition if we tell people they must give up the food they love for food that tastes bland.

-The PlantPure Communities Culinary Philosophy also allows people the opportunity to have, now and then, a fun dessert and even a glass of beer or wine.
+The PEA Pod's Culinary Philosophy also allows people the opportunity to have, now and then, a fun dessert and even a glass of beer or wine.

 The only ingredient we advocate avoiding as much as possible is added oil.
 This ingredient is not necessary to the creation of great-tasting meals; it is possible to create flavor without oil.
 An argument can be made that very small amounts of oil (like a very small splash of sesame oil in a kale dish) is likely to do little or no harm, but the problem is that many people have difficulty drawing the line with oil.
 A little can easily turn into too much.
 So we suggest just staying away from it.

-Our science advisor, Dr. T. Colin Campbell, has long maintained that you get most of the potential health benefit from dietary change simply by moving to a whole food, plant-based diet.
+Upon the creation of our Pod, our science advisor at the time, Dr. T. Colin Campbell, has long maintained that you get most of the potential health benefit from dietary change simply by moving to a whole food, plant-based diet.
 Becoming a purist is not likely to create much additional gain, and whatever gain might appear pales in comparison to the gain from going plant-based.
 In his view, we can gain more than 95% of the potential health benefit by moving to a diet as described above.
 We can quibble about whether we can add another incremental benefit by becoming purists, but why do this when the cost is a diet deficient in flavor?
 Our goal is not to motivate a small number of purists, but to launch a revolution that transforms society.

 There are two impulses present in many of us.
 One is the impulse to be “right” and to judge those who are “wrong.”
 The other is the humble, nonjudgmental impulse to love.
 We favor the second, knowing that love is the more powerful, more transformational choice.
 And we love our neighbors and the larger world when we give them a plant-based option that is joyful.